wp-plugins/contact-us-page-contact-people/readme.txt

 * Full integration with the 2 powerful contact form plugins
 * Use either of this plugins to create a global (applies to all) contact form for profiles.
 * Add unique contact forms for profiles.
 * Use the power of these 2 great contact plugins to create unique contact forms.

+= Sass #dynamic {stylesheets} =

+* All the front end style display is created via [Sass](http://sass-lang.com/) #dynamic {stylesheets} for faster loader and render.
+* Edit all front layout and style from the plugins admin panel with the Sass #dynamic {stylesheet} settings.
+* Change the layout and style anytime you like - and do it all in Sass without touching the code.

 = Profile Card Point and Click Layout and Style =

-* Point and Click editor for creating a unique Profile card style.
-Fully independent of any Themes style sheets.
+* Use the Sass #dynamic {stylesheets} editor for creating a unique Profile card style.
 * Upload custom icons - Default image and contact icons.

 = People Contact Profile Shortcode =